Joseph A. Lombardo

 How Long Do I Have to File a Wrongful Death Lawsuit?

 A wrongful death action must be brought within two (2) years after the death of the decedent in most cases.
 However, if the death resulted from murder, aggravated manslaughter or manslaughter for which the defendant has been convicted, found not guilty by reason of insanity or adjudicated delinquent then the action may be brought at any time.
 However, it is almost always prudent to bring your lawsuit as soon as you become aware of your rights and as soon as possible.
 Aside from the potential for the suit to be time-barred, the passage of time can permit evidence to be lost or destroyed and for memories of the fateful event to fade.

 Work with a Compassionate and Strategic Wrongful Death Lawyer

 For a professional review of your wrongful death claim, contact us today.
-The Law Offices of Joseph Lombardo has been assisting clients in Hammonton and throughout South Jersey since 1993.
+Lombardo Law Group, LLC has been assisting clients in Hammonton and throughout South Jersey since 1993.
 We will fight to protect your rights under New Jersey law.
 To schedule a confidential consultation at our Hammonton, Atlantic City, or Linwood offices call (609) 418-4537 today or contact us online.